OleOhlbrock/CEM/README.md

 # CEM - Combinatorial Equilibrium Modelling

 CEM is a novel approach for the design and form-finding of spatial equilibrium networks for given topologies and inner force constellations (compression/tension).
-It is developed by Patrick Ole Ohlbrock and Pierluigi D'Acunto at the chair of structural design at the ETH Zürich.
+It is developed by Patrick Ole Ohlbrock and Pierluigi D'Acunto at the Chair of Structural Design at the ETH Zürich.
 <br/>
 <br/>
-If you use the library of CEM in a project, please refer to the CEM GitHub repository:<br/>
+If you use the CEM library in a project, please refer to the GitHub repository:<br/>
 @misc{cem-dev,<br/>
     title  = {{CEM}: Combinatorial Equilibrium Modeling},<br/>
     author = {Patrick Ole Ohlbrock and Pierluigi D'Acunto},<br/>